Raikia/CredSwissArmy/README.md

 	You can supply either a single account/server via commandline, or give a filename with multiple values separated by a new line

+   * --ntlm
+        >       Treat the passwords as NTLM hashes and attempt to pass-the-hash with them